-Throughout the 20th century, the notion of a “fit” female body was of constant concern to government officials, medical professionals and reformers: they saw the female body as an important site for intervention.
+Throughout the late-nineteenth and twentieth-centuries, the notion of a “fit” female body was of constant concern to government officials, medical professionals and reformers: they saw the female body as an important site for intervention.
 Beginning in 1880 and ending during the Cold War, Shaping Up examines why the fitness of female bodies was of concern and what the concern about women’s bodies conveyed.
 Although what it meant to be “in shape” or to acquire “shapeliness” changed numerous times between 1880 and 1965, the patriarchal focus on the fit female body remained a constant and served various economic, social, and political purposes.
 Each chapter focuses on a moment when the fit female body was deemed a necessary component of productive citizenship and illustrates the consistent fascination with overseeing, regulating, and controlling the body through physical culture.
 Addressing themes such as the anxieties over immigration and suffrage in the Progressive Era, the globalization of sport culture, production in World War II, and gender roles in the Cold War this dissertation provides insight into how the fit female body became essential to the nation.

 The first chapter examines the construction and development of municipal gymnasiums in Boston and the attempts to identify the “ideal” female body through anthropometric measurements.
 Dudley Allen Sargent, a medical doctor and the director of the Hemingway Gymnasium at Harvard, dedicated his career to conducting anthropometric measurements on women in Boston gymnasiums.
 He devised a set of sixty-five measurements of the female body (height, weight, girth of the head, breadth of the hips, neck, shoulder and waist etc.), and in so doing, developed a rubric for producing quantitative data about contemporary women’s bodies.
 Over the course of his career, Sargent conducted measurements on thousands of women who attended public and private gymnasiums in Boston.
 Furthermore, he wrote extensively on the medical and moral benefits of exercise for women, as well as on the role of the gymnasium in combating social ills and in creating healthy citizens.
 Troubled over a growing immigrant population and changing demographics, a declining birth rate among white women, and deeply influenced by eugenics, Sargent sought to identify the ideal female form and shape the body for the “betterment of the race.”
 Sargent’s system of anthropometric measurements and prescriptive exercises became the standard for physical directors across the country and under disciples of Sargent’s system, the gymnasium became a space where officials could exert control over the female body.